rafaelpcustodio/string-validator/README.md

 input: two strings.

-Use "main_file" to execute program.
+Use "main_file.py" to execute it.